Cheap travel insurance

 • Piste closure.
 If your piste closes (usually due to lack of snow or an avalanche) and you're unable to hit the slopes, your insurer may give you back a set amount a day.
 This can range from £10 to £50 – up to a limit of £200 to £500.

 • Loss of or damage to your ski equipment.
-Most winter sports policies will cover you for accidental damage, theft or the loss of equipment.
+Most policies will cover you for accidental damage, theft or the loss of equipment.
 Different providers offer different limits so think about the value of your stuff and pick your policy accordingly.

 If you've hired ski equipment, it may be covered by your insurer if it's lost, stolen or damaged.
 Some providers insure any rented kit as part of your baggage up to a certain amount; others only pay up to 50% of the sum insured for hired equipment.
 Some ski equipment providers may also cover their gear for you so it's worth checking with the resort before you buy your cover.